-Shepherd Gardens is a 115-unit life lease seniors building.
-All of the residents are of the ambulatory type, although some of the residents use wheelchairs or motorized scooters.
+Shepherd Gardens is 115-unit life lease seniors building.
+All the residents are of the ambulatory type, although some of the residents use wheelchairs or motorized scooters.
 Two (2) elevators service the six-storey building.
 A roof top generator provides back-up emergency power for critical life services.

 Although we live in the hope that emergencies will never strike at our door, the truth is that they can and do occur.
-The purpose of this manual is to state the process of preparing for, responding to and recovery from any minimize any inconvenience to the residents, staff, family members and community and minimize damage to the facilities and its contents. protect the health and safety of our residents, staff, and family members. ensure continued operation as a health care facility. reduce damage to the building and or equipment so Shepherd Village can recover quickly. recognize responsibility to the community we serve.
+The purpose of this manual is to state the process of preparing for, responding to and recovery from any unplanned event that could have a negative effect on the organization:

+minimize any inconvenience to the residents, staff, family members and community and minimize damage to the facilities and its contents.

+- protect the health and safety of our residents, staff, and family members. - ensure continued operation as a health care facility. - reduce damage to the building and or equipment so Shepherd Village can recover quickly. - recognize responsibility to the community we serve.